nuflakbrr/library-api/README.md

     $ git clone https://github.com/nuflakbrr/library-api.git
 ```

-3. Run the command below.
+3. Open the project folder and run the command below.

 ```
     $ npm install       ## for install all depedencies in this project